Originalas/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 ## What's the difference between an IMU with a magnetometer (9 DOF) and an IMU without a magnetometer (6 DOF)?

 IMUs with a magnetometer work like a compass and use the Earth's magnetic field as a reference point to eliminate gyroscope drift, however they require a stable magnetic environment or else they will perform erratically.
 IMUs without a magnetometer don't require a stable magnetic environment, but are prone to gyroscope drift over time due to being unable to differentiate sensor noise from actual movement, and so will slowly spin in the yaw axis over time.
 For SlimeVR's purposes, neither is implicitly better or worse than the other.
-The BNO085, which is the IMU official SlimeVR trackers will use, is used in 6DOF mode and yet performs the best out of all supported IMUs, for example.
+The BNO085, which is the IMU official SlimeVR trackers will use, is used in 6DOF mode with magnetometer turned off because majority of homes will have a bad magnetic enviroment which is coused by anything metal (from construction material in concrete foundation, floor heating to simply having PC, TVs and speakers in the same room).

 ## How can I check if I have an acceptable magnetic environment?